What is ADVANCE?

 In the first year of ADVANCE Institutional Transformation funding, nine universities, including UW-Madison, were awarded the large ($3.75 million) grants.
 These were: CUNY-Hunter College, Georgia Tech, NMSU, UC-Irvine, UC-Boulder, U of Michigan, UPR-Humacao, U of Washington, and UW-Madison.
 Click here to view the complete text of UW-Madison's ADVANCE Institutional Transformation proposal.

-In subsequent years, the NSF ADVANCE program has funded three additional rounds of Institutional Transformation awards to 32 sites.
+In subsequent years, the NSF ADVANCE program has funded several additional rounds of Institutional Transformation awards.
 In addition, the ADVANCE program currently funds the following types of grants:

 - * Partnerships for Adaptation, Implementation, and Dissemination (PAID)